-Timothy McDonnell joined the faculty of the Benjamin T. Rome School of Music in the fall of 2016, succeeding Leo Nestor as Director of Choral Studies and Head of the Institute of Sacred Music.
+Timothy McDonnell joined the faculty of the Departments of Music in the fall of 2016, succeeding Leo Nestor as Director of Choral Studies and Head of the Institute of Sacred Music.
 Before coming to The Catholic University of America, he served as the Director of Choral Activities and Chairman of the Department of Music at Ave Maria University in Florida where he led the Ave Maria University Choir and the Ave Maria University Chamber Choir.
 Under McDonnell’s direction, the University ensembles won enthusiastic recognition and critical acclaim for their self-produced concerts as well as their collaborations with the Naples Philharmonic and the Southwest Florida Symphony in works including Beethoven’s Ninth Symphony, Carmina Burana, Mahler’s Symphony No. 2, and numerous other masterworks.
 Dr. McDonnell engaged university choirs in creative community service, leading students and professional collaborators in two benefit concerts to support the Coalition of Immokalee Workers.

 McDonnell served as the Artistic Director of the Symphonic Chorale of Southwest Florida.
 During his tenure, the Chorale specialized in exciting performances of choral masterworks, such as Messiah, Finzi’s In terra pax, Dvorak’s Mass in D Major, Brahms’ Schicksalslied, Beethoven’s Choral Fantasy, Joseph Haydn’s Lord Nelson Mass, and Michael Haydn’s Requiem.
 McDonnell founded the Sing Out!workshops for choral singers in the region, and in 2013 he inaugurated the first annual Choral Festival of Southwest Florida, collaborating with guest conductor Robert Page.